DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 Monitor data freshness, volume, and usage metrics on Snowflake tables

 With the increasing focus on using data to create value and serve customers, it’s essential for teams to ensure that their data can be trusted and that insights extracted from it are accurate.
 To improve the quality of your business data in Snowflake and detect data issues before your stakeholders, Datadog now enables you to detect and alert on data freshness and volume issues, analyze table usage based on query history, and understand dependencies up- or downstream with table-level lineage.
 These capabilities enable you to maintain visibility into your data quality, whether you’re training LLMs or optimizing an ecommerce site based on trends in customer data.
-Customers who are interested in trying these capabilities can sign up for the beta.
+Customers who are interested in trying these capabilities can sign up for the Preview.

 Monitor data quality in Snowflake